-Bristol’s actually a great place to run on a warm, muggy or hot day, simply because it’s so easy to escape the city and its heat-trapping asphalt.
-Try some routes like Blaise Castle, where down under the shade of the trees near the stream it’s a little cooler, or out the Tow Path toward Pill.
-Anywhere that takes you into the countryside and away from the bustle of the inner city will be a good spot to cool down - just make sure to be safe and let people know where you are, at the same time.
+Try some routes that take you outside of built up areas – maybe by a lake, the coast or a river.
+Anywhere that takes you into the countryside and away from the bustle of the inner city will be a good spot to cool down – just make sure to be safe and let people know where you are, at the same time.

 7. Cool down

 After a warmer-than-usual run, you will definitely want to cool down by walking or lightly jogging for at least five to 10 minutes afterwards.
-Have a towel on hand and plenty of water, don’t forget to stretch and if you’re still feeling hot after, you’ve probably earned an ice cream - my personal favourite is Swoon Gelato on Park St, just a tip.
+Have a towel on hand and plenty of water, don’t forget to stretch and if you’re still feeling hot after, you’ve probably earned an ice cream!